Can You Find the Storm in the Cloud?

 As Lidome notes, “the assumption that constant changes in where or how data is stored in the cloud always leads to the false assumption that forensics cannot be performed correctly.
 Contrary to this assumption, cloud forensics is given new capabilities and depth that do not exist in the ‘on-premises’ world.”

-More organizations are moving critical resources into the cloud with Office 365 and Google Suite.
+More organizations are moving critical resources into the cloud with Microsoft 365 and Google Workspace.
 New platforms are now available that, when properly configured, can allow for detection and remediation faster than ever before.

 “Examiners no longer have direct access to the email servers and data stores to recover actions, which means they need to learn the new methods available to them to re-create the same data,” explains Cowen.
 “But why stop at re-creation?
 These new platforms allow us to extend our reach to data.”